 Forecast Outcomes for a List of Entities

-Take any list of entities, define a scenario or outcome, and forecast it for every row.
-Numeric forecasting produces a full probability distribution per entity, so you can compare across the list and see where the uncertainty lies.
+Predict an outcome for every row in a dataset.
+Numeric forecasting produces a full p10 through p90 distribution per entity, so you can compare across the list and see where the uncertainty lies.
+The same pattern works for binary "will it happen" questions and date "when will it happen" questions.

 Add FutureSearch to Claude Code if you haven't already: